Chapter 7 Bankruptcy

 Chapter 11 Bankruptcy

-This is most often used to reorganize a business.
 This allows a company to continue running while repaying creditors and allows the business to retain its assets.
 However, this is a more complex filing than Chapter 7 bankruptcies.
 An Orlando bankruptcy lawyer can help.

 Our Florida bankruptcy attorneys can help you restructure your business.
 Our approach focuses on the best interest of the creditors.
 We work closely with you to ensure we develop the best plan for you.
 We are committed to helping you clear your debts and set on your path to success.